Skip to content

 • A valid J-1 visa.
 Be sure to check your J-1 visa in your passport.
 If it has expired, you will have to apply for a J-1 visa renewal.
 You will not be able to re-enter the U.S. in J-1 status without a valid, current J-1 visa.

-Renewing your J-1 visa is not guaranteed.
+Approval of a new J-1 visa is not guaranteed.
 Exchange visitors from some countries may be subject to a security clearance which can delay visa issuance for a month or more.

 If you do not have a J-1 visa in your passport, you must make an appointment at the U.S. Embassy or Consulate office in your home country.
 The exception is for Canadian citizens who do not need a J-1 visa.
 In some countries, you may not be able to get an appointment for several months.
 Check your local U.S. Embassy or Consulate for more information on visa interview appointments.